GoLangsam/pipe/readme/pitfalls.md

 Go does not do too much to enforce a discipline of ownership.

-This opens a can of worms - and go leaves it to the skill and discipline of the programmer to avoid worms to becoming nasty bugs.
+This opens a can of worms - and go leaves it to the skill and discipline of the programmer to avoid worms becoming nasty bugs.

 ### `go vet -copylocks`
 Yes, `go vet -copylocks` can detect disallowed copying of values who implement `Lock()`,